2giosangmitom/nightfall.nvim/.github/README.md

 Nightfall.nvim offers multiple themes to suit your coding style:

-- **Nightfall**: A dark and vibrant variation inspired by the Dracula theme
+- **Nightfall**: A dark and vibrant variation inspired by the Dracula theme.
 - **Deeper Night**: A more intense dark theme for those who prefer a starker contrast.
-- **Maron**: A warm brown-tinged dark theme, offering a softer feel for extended coding sessions.
+- **Maron**: A warm, brown-tinged dark theme, offering a softer feel for extended coding sessions.

 ## 🚀 Installation